 Africa’s population was put at 1.2 billion people in 2016, placing the continent of 54 nations as the second most populous in the world.
-Over the last one year, the continent’s population recorded an increase of 30 million.
-By the year 2050, annual increases is projected to be more that 42 million people per year, with a total doubled population of 2.4 billion, according to the UN.
+Over the last year, the continent’s population recorded an increase of 30 million.
+By the year 2050, annual increases are projected to be more than 42 million people per year, with a total doubled the population of 2.4 billion, according to the UN.

 In an exclusive interview with Amazons Watch Magazine, Dr Leticia Appiah, a Physician, Senior Public Health Specialist, and Executive Director of Ghana’s National Population Council, said Africa’s greatest problem is the high population growth rate and population momentum, which fuels corruption and frustrates capital deepening.
 She also opined and discussed a model Ghana and the continent, at large, can adopt to stabilize its growth for accelerated economic development.
 Excerpt:

 Thank you for this opportunity to interact with you.
 Please tell us about yourself and some of your experiences, growing up as a girl.